Vik-Gt-321/RL-AI/README.md

-This reporsitory contains programs related to Reinforcement Learning and Artificial intelligence.
+This repository contains programs related to Reinforcement Learning and Artificial intelligence.
 Various algorithms have been discussed.